berklee-epd/mtec345-homework/ethan-bessette/research-work/analysis/README.md

 Features a new genre that DADBOTS named "twinkle trap".
 As mentioned above, they used a LoRa (low-rank adaptation) of Stable Audio to train the model on two genres: one of DADABOTS' member's teenage mathcore, and trap.
 This enabled the model to learn these styles without significant processing and retraining of the entire model.
 It is very melodic and features pleasant harmonies, in contrast with the rest of the piece.

 ### AI Signature
 Overall, the main AI signature is the somewhat noisy sound, though it fits the style as it sounds like distortion in the context of the piece.
-Additionally, the piece is heavily form forward: each section is separated by feel and beat change-up.
-This is an element of the main style of the piece, but it also speaks to AI's limited memory and ability to generate full songs with contrasting sections.
+Additionally, the piece is heavily form focused: each section is separated by feel and beat change-up.
+This is an element of the main style of the piece, but it also speaks to AI's limited memory and ability to generate full songs with contrasting sections without human intervention.

 ## Music Critic